OpenTokenRegistry/otr.cash/.github/pull_request_template.md

 - **Select one**:
   - [ ] **Direct evidence**: a [chain-resolved registry](https://cashtokens.org/docs/bcmr/chip#chain-resolved-registries) at the authhead provides substantially equivalent metadata for this authbase.
 The Authhead TXID is provided below:
-  - [ ] **Indirect evidence**: the identity is [burned](https://cashtokens.org/docs/bcmr/chip#burned-identities), so the authbase can safely be linked using indirect evidence.
-Two or more corroborating, third party-archived URLs of reputable sources vouching for this association are provided below:
+  - [ ] **Indirect evidence**: the identity is [burned](https://cashtokens.org/docs/bcmr/chip#burned-identities) or provably locked within a covenant, so the authbase can safely be linked using indirect evidence.
+Details and two or more corroborating, third party-archived URLs of reputable sources vouching for this association are provided below:

 <!-- If "Direct evidence" is checked, provide the Authhead TXID here.